BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 <html>
 ```
 What will happen here?
-* on button click (you can override it to be virtually any event!)
-HTMX will issue POST request to the */reverse-items* url
+* on button click (we can override it to be virtually any event!)
+HTMX will issue *POST* request to the */reverse-items* url
 * it will then take response from the server and swap *#items* div content directly with what it got from the server

 To illustrate: